 Create a Zero Trust policy

-First, navigate to the Cloudflare for Teams dashboard to create a new application.
-Select the
+Navigate to the Zero Trust Dashboard to create a new application.

 Choose Self-hosted on the next page.

-Input a subdomain where your application will be availble to users.
+Input a subdomain where your application will be available to users.

 Next, create rules that control who can reach the application.

-Cloudflare Argo Tunnel creates a secure, outbound-only, connection between this machine and Cloudflare's network.
+Cloudflare Tunnel creates a secure, outbound-only connection between this machine and Cloudflare’s network.
 With an outbound-only model, you can prevent any direct access to this machine and lock down any externally exposed points of ingress.
 And with that, no open firewall ports.

 By default, the agent will run as a Local Account service and will look for the configuration and certificate file in the systemprofile.

 Run the following command to create a new directory within systemprofile, replacing the

 System32value if needed to match your architecture.mkdir C:\Windows\System32\config\systemprofile\.cloudflared